Cobra10322/Socigos/README.md

 Social media intelligence (SMI or SOCMINT) is

 Socigos is Socmint Instagram Osint.
-This tools is for Investigate for Spying the Social Media and Know Social Network of Target Criminals, Is like Social Media Activity.
+This tools is for Investigate for Tracking Activity & Analisys the Social Media and Know Social Network of Target Criminals, Is like Social Media Activity.

 INSTALL ::